-Greenhouse farming is a methodology that helps in enhancing the yield of vegetables, fruits, crops etc. Greenhouses control the environmental parameters through manual intervention or a proportional control mechanism.
-As manual intervention results in production loss, energy loss, and labor cost, these methods are less effective.
+Greenhouse farming is a methodology that helps in enhancing the yield of vegetables, fruits, crops, etc. Greenhouses control the environmental parameters through manual intervention or a proportional control mechanism.
+As manual intervention results in production loss, energy loss, and labor costs, these methods are less effective.
 A smart greenhouse can be designed with the help of IoT; this design intelligently monitors as well as controls the climate, eliminating the need for manual intervention.

 For controlling the environment in a smart greenhouse, different sensors that measure the environmental parameters according to the plant requirement are used.
 We can create a cloud server for remotely accessing the system when it is connected using IoT.

 This eliminates the need for constant manual monitoring.
 Inside the greenhouse, the cloud server also enables data processing and applies a control action.
-This design provides cost-effective and optimal solutions to the farmers with minimal manual intervention.
+This design provides cost-effective and optimal solutions for farmers with minimal manual intervention.

 Illuminum Greenhouses is a drip installation and Agri-Tech greenhouse organization and uses new modern technologies for providing services.
 It builds modern and affordable greenhouses by using solar-powered IoT sensors.
 With these sensors, the greenhouse state and water consumption can be monitored via SMS alerts to the farmer with an online portal.
 Automatic Irrigation is carried out in these greenhouses.

 The IoT sensors in the greenhouse provide information on the light levels, pressure, humidity, and temperature.
 These sensors can control the actuators automatically to open a window, turn on lights, control a heater, turn on a mister or turn on a fan, all controlled through a WiFi signal.

 Thus, the IoT agricultural applications are making it possible for ranchers and farmers to collect meaningful data.
 Large landowners and small farmers must understand the potential of IoT market for agriculture by installing smart technologies to increase competitiveness and sustainability in their productions.
 With the population growing rapidly, the demand can be successfully met if the ranchers, as well as small farmers, implement agricultural IoT solutions in a prosperous manner.